-The client may also support the IMS Messaging service.
-The scope therefore also includes media handling for nonconversational media using MSRP.
+The client may also support the IMS Messaging service and Group 3 facsimile transmission.
+The scope therefore also includes media handling for non-conversational media using MSRP and UDPTL-based Facsimile over IP (FoIP).

 The specification is written in a forward-compatible way in order to allow additions of media components and functionality in releases after Release 7.